Skip to content

 -If the source file is LaTeX, the copyeditor will mark the changes on the PDF for you to implement in your source files.

--If copyeditors have other options, they will inform you.
+-If copyeditors have other options, such as Overleaf, they will inform you.

 -It is important to note that once the paper reaches OUP, the typesetter will only be formatting the paper, not providing editing, so you should finalize corrections at this step to reduce the chance of errors being introduced during typesetting.